nhsconnect/gpconnect/pages/appointments/appointments_use_case_retrieve_a_patients_appointments.md

 For example:

-- Where the use of the `start` search parameter does not define a valid date range, HTTP Status code 422 with error code 'INVALID_PARAMETER' will be returned.
+- Where the use of the `start` search parameter does not define a valid date range, `HTTP Status code 422` with error code `INVALID_PARAMETER` will be returned.
+Additional details can be returned in the diagnostics element.

 ### Request Response ###